If you are an absolute beginner please read the prerequisites first.

 Since our server is now running on your local interface, ONEm platform cannot reach it.
 But we can work around this by using ngrok.

-Open a new terminal and start up ngrok on localhost port 8000.
+Open a new terminal, go to the folder where your ngrok is and start it up on localhost port 8000.

 The above command will start ngrok tool, which is basically creating a VPN tunnel so our webserver can be publicly reachable.